 - Distributed learning programs or courses are taught by qualified persons who are certified by the Ministry’s Teacher Regulation Branch.

-- At SD46, we offer the following DL programs: Sunshine Coast Online (NEW), SPIDER (Students Participating in Distributed Education Resources) Programs: Elementary K-6, ProjectSPIDER 7-9, and Secondary Distributed Learning 10-12.
+- At SD46, we offer the following DL programs: SPIDER (Students Participating in Distributed Education Resources) Programs: Elementary K-6, ProjectSPIDER 7-9, and Secondary Distributed Learning 10-12.

 - SD46 SPIDER programs provide direct support to parents who have chosen to have their children learn at home.

 - Students register with their catchment area school and contacts the Elementary or Project/Secondary SPIDER principal to discuss their interest in the program. *SPIDER programs are currently FULL.

 - Students are eligible to receive a British Columbia Dogwood Graduation Certificate upon completion of their high school studies.

 - For more on distributed learning in BC, visit the Ministry of Education’s distributed learning information page.

 - Traditional homeschooling is an alternative method of teaching offered outside of the BC educational system.

 - Typically, a family member delivers the entire educational program to children at home.

 - Homeschool students register with their catchment area school, but are not required to follow provincially-mandated curricula.